A-G-D/Cryptext/Readme.txt

-To be able to decipher the message of an encrypted text file, you need the actual file and its key file (which have the extensions ".txt" and ".ckey" respetively).
+To be able to decipher the message of an encrypted text file, you need the actual file and its key file (which have the extensions ".txt" and ".ckey" respectively).
 The file names of the text file and its key must be similar and you must put them into a folder with the same name also.
 Then, put their folder inside the "Texts" folder.
 After this, the program will be able to locate and read the encrypted